Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

-Q. Can I request a letter stating Georgia Tech is offering a combination of in-person and hybrid delivery?
+Q. Can I request a letter stating Georgia Tech is offering in-person instruction?

-A. All students outside the U.S. can request a letter stating the Institute has returned to in-person instruction.
+A. All students outside the U.S. can request a letter stating the Institute is offering in-person instruction.
 The e-form to request a letter for emergency visa appointments can be found in iStart under the “F/J Student Arrival and Check-In” tab labeled: OIE Support Letter Request.

 Q: If I am a new student planning to enter the U.S. to attend Georgia Tech,, can I enroll in online only courses and travel to the U.S.?

-A. Based on SEVP guidance issued on July 24, new students planning to enroll in online only courses should remain outside the U.S. Students enrolled in in-person or hybrid residential courses are eligible to enter the U.S.
+A. SEVP requires new students planning to enroll in online only courses to remain outside the U.S. Students enrolled in residential courses are eligible to enter the U.S.

 New students enrolled in online only courses who remain outside the U.S. must report their intent to enroll online via the iStart “Arrival Confirmation” e-form.
 OIE will then update the program start date on the SEVIS record and issue a new I-20.
 Students receiving an updated program start date will not be required to pay the I-901 fee again or reapply for a visa if they have already received one.